 Periodontal Care Near You

 Prevention is the most important aspect related to your family’s oral health and wellness.
-At Inglewood Family Dental, we offer periodontal care to protect the health of your gums.
+At Inglewood Family Dental, we offer periodontal care in Calgary to protect the health of your gums.
 Periodontal care focuses on treatment of periodontal, or gum, disease.
 The treatments associated with periodontal care focus on caring for the supporting structures of the teeth, such as the gums, bone, and surrounding tissue.
 With more and more patients suffering with some form of gum disease, the need for periodontal care is increasing.
 While many general dentists can provide basic care, more severe cases will need to see a periodontist.

 Gingivitis and Periodontitis